rafaelmsartor/fullcycle-docker-go/README.md

-# fullcycle-docker-go
+# Full Cycle Go Challenge

-Store the files for the Fullcycle Go chanllenge on the Docker course
+The docker image is at `rafaelmsartor/fullcycle:go-challenge`